 LongShot for Long Screenshot

-- When you open the app, you’ll notice three options allowing you to “Capture Screenshot,” “Capture Web Page,” and “Select Images.”
+- When you open the app, you’ll notice three options: “Capture Screenshot,” “Capture Web Page,” and “Select Images.”

-- The result will show up for you to edit, and once you press “Save,” it will go straight to your device’s Gallery.
+- The result will show up for you to edit.
+Press “Save” for the image to go straight to your device’s Gallery.

-ScreenMaster is an app that allows you to take long screenshots using the stitching method.
-Compared to other apps, this one lets you easily crop the fluff out, and the results can end up looking pretty nice.
+ScreenMaster is another app that allows you to take long screenshots using the stitching method.
+Compared to alternatives, this one lets you easily crop the fluff out, and the results can end up looking pretty nice.

 - Navigate to the webpage or app you wish to screenshot and tap on the button to start the process.

-- Start scrolling until you capture the content that’s supposed to fit into the next screenshot, then press the “+” button underneath.
-Make sure there’s an overlap between the two screenshots.
-The new screenshot will be added to the carousel on the right.
+- Start scrolling until you capture the content that’s supposed to fit into the next screenshot, then press the “+” button underneath to start capturing the next part.
+Make sure there’s an overlap between the two screenshots (which will be trimmed out later).
+The new screenshot will be added to the carousel at the top.

 With a bit of practice, you’ll be able to create pretty decent-looking long screenshots using ScreenMaster.
 Your creations will be automatically saved to the gallery.